 Recent Work Experience

-At EXFO, I have been guiding the transition of its Service Assurance (SA) product line to virtualized environments.
+At EXFO, I worked on guiding the transition of its Service Assurance (SA) product line to virtualized environments.
 This work revolved around the virtualization of network probes and their associated support infrastructure, and their integration into NFV architectures, notably ETSI NFV MANO.
 There were also performance issues to be addressed, due to moving the probes from specialized hardware to a COTS-based cloud context.

 I spent over ten years at VTT (first as a post-doc, then as a Senior Scientist, and later as a Principal Scientist).
 I was the lead for research in the QoE domain.
 Besides the traditional work on quality assessment for media services, I have also worked on other aspects of QoE, most notably QoE management, and the business and economic aspects of QoE.
 Beyond my research on QoE, I did some work on Unified Communications, and Network Performance Monitoring.